Skip to main content

 Asian Art Galleries

-Shiva, as Nataraja, gracefully performs the dance of bliss, creating and destroying the cosmic world in an eternal cycle of regeneration.
+Shiva gracefully performs the dance of bliss, creating and destroying the cosmic world in an eternal cycle of regeneration.
 The double-sided drum in his farthest right hand symbolizes creation while the flame on his left hand suggests destruction.
-When he first performed this dance to convince skeptics back to the Hindu faith, he was tempted by a tiger, snake, and demon.
-Shiva prevailed and is depicted wearing a snake belt and animal loincloth, standing on a demonic figure.
+When he first performed this dance to convince skeptics to the faith, he was tempted by a tiger, snake, and demon.
+Shiva prevailed, and is depicted wearing a snake belt and animal loincloth, standing on a demonic figure.

 Rockefeller Asian Art Gallery